Journal Finder

 Predatory-journal protection

-A journal recommender that surfaces predatory venues without warning is worse than no recommender.
+A journal finder that surfaces predatory venues without warning is worse than none at all.
 Every candidate is cross-referenced against a snapshot of Beall's List of predatory publishers, plus a name-pattern heuristic for the tell-tale 'International Journal of …' clusters with thin publication histories.

 When a journal is flagged, it still appears in the results — you keep the agency to make your own call — but with an inline warning above the title and a link to the evidence.
 The point is informed choice, not a hidden filter.
 You can also switch on the 'exclude predatory' filter to drop them entirely.